 Headaches are sometimes caused by eye problems like eye strain, monocular vision, borderline binocular vision, and ocular migraines.
 But, once you identify and treat the underlying reason for the headaches, relief is within reach.
-To find out whether your headaches could be connected to an eye problem, reach out to optometrist Archima Major, OD, and the Eye Innovations team in Philadelphia and Drexel Hill, Pennsylvania, as soon as possible.
+To find out whether your headaches could be connected to an eye problem, reach out to optometrist Archima Major, OD, and the Eye Innovations team in Drexel Hill, Pennsylvania, as soon as possible.
 You can request an appointment by calling the office nearest you today.

 Ocular migraines are severe migraines in which you have short-term vision loss or blindness in one eye.
 The cause of migraines is unknown, but according to the National Institute of Neurological Disorders and Stroke, Mayo Clinic, and the American Academy of Ophthalmology, genetics and neurotransmitter changes within your brain may play a role.